Categories

 To develop a coherent, evidence-based understanding of abstract and item-specific knowledge in language.

-Professor Do presents at the Media For All 2025 conference at the University of Hong Kong.
+Youngah presents at the Media For All 2025 conference at the University of Hong Kong.

-On May 30, 2025, Professor Do, our Lab Principal Investigator, delivered a compelling keynote at the Media For All 2025 conference at The University of Hong Kong.
+On May 30, 2025, Youngah, our Lab Principal Investigator, delivered a compelling keynote at the Media For All 2025 conference at The University of Hong Kong.
 Titled “Empowering Cultural Preservation and Inclusivity Through Technology: Innovations in Hong Kong Sign Language”, the address showcased our lab’s pioneering efforts to preserve Hong Kong Sign Language (HKSL) and promote inclusivity for the Deaf community.

 Preserving HKSL’s Cultural Heritage